What Can I Expect From My ICaP Course?

 Portfolios are a standard first-year composition practice at many post-secondary institutions across the United States.
 The portfolio is a compilation of work that is brainstormed, drafted, revised, edited, and reflected on throughout a semester.
 The portfolio is as an opportunity for you to showcase your written communication skills, how they have developed, and how you can adapt and negotiate your skills based on context.

 Reflection is key to the portfolio because it shows your ability to critically reflect on what you had done and what you could do to better improve your work.
-You will be expected to compose reflections after each major assignment.
 At the end of your composition course, you will also be expected to compose a final reflection that synthesizes all that you have learned and puts your work into conversation with the Engl.
 106/108 course outcomes.